Elvis020/Elvis020/README.md

 ### Gist About me
 - 😜 I am a Software Developer with no boundaries when it comes to learning
-- 🔭 I’m currently working on some projects
-- 🌱 I’m currently learning Java, Scala et al
+- 🌱 I’m currently working with Java, Scala et al
 - 📫 How to reach me: [elvisopoku29@gmail.com]

 <br>